About me

 Biography

-His job functions included training sales & technical colleagues and promoting technologies in the paint industry.
+Educated at Laurentian University (Sudbury, Ontario), and Rensselaer Polytechnic Institute (Troy, NY), his current job functions include training colleagues and promoting innovative technologies.
 He teaches “Pigments for Coatings” educational programs for business professionals at University of Southern Mississippi (Hattiesburg), and North Dakota State University (Fargo).